Link Prediction with Contextualized Self-Supervision: Related Work

 \subsubsection{Link modeling based methods}

 Link modeling based methods directly learn a model to infer link labels from the inputs of paired nodes with node attributes and/or node neighborhood structure.
 Various techniques are proposed to devise end-to-end link inference models.
 Fact~\cite{menon2011link} predicts the link existence between paired nodes from their attributes by using the bilinear regression model~\cite{ruben1998generalized}.
-NARM~\cite{zhao2002leveraging} designs a Bayesian probabilistic generative model to infer links from node attributes.
-Fact and NARM use only node attributes to predict links.
-VGAE~\cite{kipf2016variational} reconstructs network links with node embeddings obtained by graph convolution via Variational Auto-encoder~\cite{rezende2014stochastic}.
-SEAL~\cite{zhang2018link} extracts local subgraphs around nodes and learns a function mapping the extracted subgraphs to link existence.
+NARM~\cite{zhao2002leveraging} designs a Bayesian probabilistic generative model to infer links from node attributes. \jy{However}, Fact and NARM use only node attributes to predict links.
+VGAE~\cite{kipf2016variational} reconstructs network links \dk{from} node embeddings obtained by graph convolution via Variational Auto-encoder (VAE)~\cite{rezende2014stochastic}.
+SEAL~\cite{zhang2018link} extracts local subgraphs around nodes and learns a function that maps the extracted subgraphs to link existence.
 SEAL is claimed to be able to learn heuristics that suit the current network, thus achieving better performance as compared to various heuristics.
 However, SEAL can only use node attributes as side information, but not in an integrated framework for link prediction.
 DEAL~\cite{hao2020inductive} predicts links by ensembling the link existence probabilities respectively estimated from node attribute-oriented embeddings and structure-oriented embeddings, where the two types of embeddings are aligned by maximizing their consistency.
-VGAE and SEAL require rich neighborhood structure to predict the links of out-of-sample nodes, while Fact, NARM and DEAL predict links from only node attributes, which warrants their inductive ability.
+VGAE and SEAL require rich neighborhood structure to predict the links of out-of-sample nodes, \jy{whereas} Fact, NARM and DEAL predict links from only node attributes, warranting their inductive ability.

-In summary, all of these learning based link prediction methods rely solely on a single link existence prediction task to train the model.
-Thus, they are ineffective with few training links and noisy node attributes.
+In summary, all of these learning based link prediction methods rely \jy{merely} on a single link existence prediction task \jy{for model training.
+As a consequence,} they are ineffective with few training links and noisy node attributes.